fzhu2e/cfr/docsrc/ug-pp2k.rst

 Illustration: pseudoPAGES2k
 ===================================
-This section shows the usage of the pseudoPAGES2k dataset with `cfr` as an example.
+This section shows the usage of the pseudoPAGES2k dataset with `cfr` as an example, including the below topics:

 .. toctree::
     :maxdepth: 1